Our mission is to empower youth through music & mentorship.

-So that same day, my mother transferred me to another school.
-When I started at that new school, I was still misbehaving.
+"When I started at a new school, I was fighting, getting bad grades, skipping class, and just being disrespectful.
+I was doing this because I want to fit in with the crowd to be popular, not realizing that it was ruining my future.
 It seemed like it was never going to end.
 But then I heard about Guitars Over Guns.
-It sounded interesting so I joined.
 When I walked in that first day, I saw kids dancing, singing, playing guitar, trumpet, drums, painting...
 I mean, it was an amazing experience.
-It felt like a place where I could be myself and where I belonged.
-So I joined.
+It felt like a place where I could be myself and where I belonged." —Santamarie Arocho, alumna

 "Being in Guitars Over Guns has taught me to believe in others as much as I believe in myself." —Yailin Rojas, alumna

 "Guitars Over Guns has shifted my perspective on life and what it truly means to live a life of purpose.
 This organization has inspired true happiness and a desire to not only help myself but the people and community around me." —Gabriel Pierre, alumnus